Celestial Atlas

 John Herschel

-An 8th-magnitude emission nebula in Carina (RA 10 24 12, Dec -57 45 48)
+A magnitude 7.6 open cluster and emission nebula in Carina (RA 10 24 12.0, Dec -57 45 48)

-The second IC lists a corrected position (per DeLisle Stewart) of RA 10 18 50, NPD 147 06 and adds "h.'s place was only approximate".
-Also referred to as RCW49, this large emission nebula is energized by a star cluster, Westerlund 2, partially hidden within its depths.
+Physical Information: Also referred to as RCW49, this large emission nebula is energized by a star cluster, Westerlund 2, partially hidden within its depths.
 Older stars have already cleared gas and dust out of the central portions of the nebula, but younger stars are still hidden by the clouds of gas and dust out of which they recently formed.
 Fortunately, the fleet of space telescopes now in orbit allows us to study even those stars.
 The cluster is approximately 14 thousand light years away, and contains more than 2200 stars, of which 300 were previously unobservable.
 The cluster is only 1 or 2 million years old, so some of its stars are very massive (high-mass stars have very short lifetimes, so older clusters don't contain very massive stars).
 One of the cluster members consists of 82 and 83 solar mass stars which orbit each other every 3.7 days, at a distance from each other of less than 25 million miles.
-Note: The NASA sites (Spitzer, Chandra and APoD) all mis-state the constellation as Centaurus; but the object is in Carina, as indicated above.
+Note: The NASA sites (Spitzer, Chandra and APoD) all misidentify the constellation as Centaurus; but the object is in Carina, as indicated above.

-Wikisky image of NGC 3247
+DSS image of open cluster NGC 3247

-Wikisky image of region near NGC 3247
+DSS image of region near open cluster NGC 3247

 Below, a Spitzer infrared image showing the nebula and cluster